mapsync/grayson-advisory2/site/content/post/boil-water-advisory.md

 ---
-title: "Boil Water Advisory "
+title: Boil Water Advisory LIFTED
 draft: false
-date: 2023-11-13T14:48:25.885Z
+date: 2023-11-16T19:30:40.150Z
-description: Boil Water issued for East Midland Trail to Plantations.
+description: Boil Water LIFTED for East Midland Trail to Plantations.
 All of 1910 to Wilson Cr, Wilson Cr to the end of the line.
-The rest area, Cribbs Hill and Plantations subdivision until further notice
+The rest area, Cribbs Hill and Plantations subdivision
 ---
-The Water line break on US60 East has been repaired.
-Water Service will be restored to the affected areas soon.
-Those affected during this service outage are on a boil water advisory until further notice.
-Estimated Lift Date of Wednesday, November 15th.
+Boil Water LIFTED for East Midland Trail to Plantations.
+All of 1910 to Wilson Cr, Wilson Cr to the end of the line.
+The rest area, Cribbs Hill and Plantations subdivision